Back to blog

 • Tier D: model assumptions

-I place constraints right next to output contracts:
+I put constraints right next to output contracts, and I make them explicit:

 • allowed categories